Prompt engineering

 # Sorry, I don't have information about the temperature in Menlo Park on 2023-07-18.
 The information provided only includes temperatures for December 11th, 12th, and 13th of 2023.

-A common challenge is generating a response without extraneous tokens (e.g. "Sure!
-Here's more information on...").
+A common challenge in LLM applications is ensuring a model generates a suitable response without extraneous tokens (e.g. "Sure!
+Here's more information on…").

 By combining a role, rules and restrictions, explicit instructions, and an example, the model can be prompted to generate the desired response.